-Key performance indicators demonstrate the curriculum's impact, with training provided to at least 80 teachers and educators across the implementing countries, benefiting thousands of students, and even more in the years to come.
+Key performance indicators demonstrate the curriculum's impact, with training provided to 84 High School teachers and educators across the implementing countries, with more to come in Poland in the autumn of 2024.
+These trainings will benefit thousands of students in the short- medium- and long-term.
 The strategic coordination of educational curricula and training materials across various platforms and networks ensures effective dissemination and long-term educational impact.
 The IWitness platform, with its comprehensive educational resources and interactive learning experiences, plays an important role in fostering empathy, understanding, and tolerance among students.

-Additionally, the integration of the BOND project into the Firstline Practitioners platform enhanced resources available to practitioners in the short, medium and long-term, supporting their efforts to combat discrimination and prejudice.
+Additionally, the integration of the BOND project into the Firstline Practitioners platform is enhancing the resources available to practitioners in the short, medium and long-term, supporting their synergetic efforts to combat discrimination and prejudice.
 This collaborative environment facilitates the sharing of experiences and best practices, contributing to a more cohesive and informed community dedicated to promoting tolerance and understanding.
 Overall, the project successfully equipped educators with the necessary pedagogical tools and methods, ensuring a sustainable and impactful approach to Holocaust education and the fight against antisemitism across Europe.